-Fortunately, while there is no tried-and-true “cure” for thinning hair, there are some things you can try to slow it down and make your hair look thicker, fuller and healthier for longer.
+Fortunately, while there is no tried-and-true “cure” for thinning hair, there are some things you can try to slow it down and make your healthy hair look thicker and fuller for longer.
 Check out some of these home remedies for thinning hair.

 Why does hair start to thin?